b1997oct/raroma/README.md

 if the user goes to subdomain that is not found in database then also its shows default page content

-Features Implemented
-Home Page
-Form Validations
-Login Page
-Signup Page
-Edit School Page with protected route
-Sub domain based school profile showing

-2nd time submit
+*Features Implemented*

 added JWT for tokeniztion
 added bcrypt for password hashing

-"/school" --> url
+ at "/school" --> url
 protected
 Added subdomain validation subdomain must be unique When user change subdomain he will be automatically signin to his new subdomain

-"/admin"
+ at "/admin"
 added admin go to  -> login & check all the data "/admin/*" -> protected redirect to '/admin'

  at page "/"
 if not subdomain found then it will be redirected to base domain http://school1.localhost:3000 --> valid sub-domain > do nothing & not auth required http://school2.localhost:3000 --> valid sub-domain > do nothing --||-- http://not-subdomain.localhost:3000 --> in valid sub-domain > redirect to http://localhost:3000